g4rb4g3/IoniqRoot/README.md

 * Allows you to install microG
 * Opens root shell telnet server
 * Mount system partition read & write or read only
+* Restore Fastboot mode (works only if IoniqRoot version >= 0.6 was used to restore stock apps / install microG, stock apps and microG will be removed)

 ![Screenshot](doc/screenshot.png)